Register Login

 • Optimization steps:

 In most cases the increased "log file sync" times are related to I/O problems for the LGWR process.
 Therefore you must check the operating system and the hardware you are using for bottlenecks during write-access to the Online Redo log.
-Since increased access times are generally caused by a bottleneck in the operating system or hardware / input/output area, please consult your operating system and hardware partner for a more specific analysis.
-Also check whether the current Oracle configuration can be optimized regarding the I/O configuration according to Note 793113.
+Since increased access times are generally caused by a bottleneck in the operating system or hardware/input/output area, please consult your operating system and hardware partner for a more specific analysis.
+Also, check whether the current Oracle configuration can be optimized regarding the I/O configuration according to Note 793113.

 If "log file sync" waits occur when you change large data volumes (for example, loading or compressing data), check whether indexes can be temporarily dropped or used with NOLOGGING (see Note 853084 for example).